Foundations for Infant/Toddler Social Emotional Health and Development: Online Course for Parents and Families

 This online Foundations course, offered for free to parents and families by Bradley Hospital, includes 10 computer-based modules that offer insights about a baby’s social emotional health and development, and it highlights the importance of positive early relationship experiences for healthy development.

-Susan Dickstein, PhD, IMH-E(IV-C), infant/early childhood mental health consultant, psychologist, Bradley Hospital, associate professor, Alpert Medical School of Brown University, president, Rhode Island Association for Infant Mental Health
+Susan Dickstein, PhD, IMH-E(IV-C), infant/early childhood mental health consultant and psychologist, associate professor at The Warren Alpert Medical School of Brown University, president, Rhode Island Association for Infant Mental Health

-Susan Dickstein, PhD is Associate Professor in the Brown Medical School, Department of Psychiatry and Human Behavior and Department of Pediatrics, and Psychologist at Bradley Hospital.
+Susan Dickstein, PhD is Associate Professor in the Brown Medical School, Department of Psychiatry and Human Behavior and Department of Pediatrics.
 For 2 decades, Dr. Dickstein was director of the Bradley Hospital Early Childhood Clinical Research Center (part of the Bradley/Hasbro Children’s Research Center), and collaborated on research within the realm of developmental psychopathology, attachment theory, family risk, maternal depression, and early childhood mental health.
 Dr. Dickstein is consulting editor for the Journal of Family Psychology and the Infant Mental Health Journal, and developed an online training course, Foundations for Infant/Toddler Social Emotional Health and Development: Designed for Providers.

 Dr. Dickstein is also a licensed clinical psychologist who currently spends time consulting on research and community-based projects that integrate infant/early childhood mental health principles and evidence-based practices, including reflective supervision/consultation strategies.
 She is a founding member and president of the Rhode Island Association for Infant Mental Health, and is involved at a national level as a member of the World Association for Infant Mental Health, and as a founding partner and vice president of the board of the national Alliance for the Advancement of Infant Mental Health.
 Dr. Dickstein has earned endorsement as an infant mental health clinical mentor (level IV).